DevMountain/react-assessment/README.md

 * In-line styles ( at least 1 )
 * Conditional Classes

-<b> Insert pictures/giphies here for reference </b>

 ## Assessment 2

 ### Summary

-In this assessment, we will add `Redux` into the project.
-We are going to refactor `assessment 1` to use redux to keep track of tasks, add new tasks, and delete tasks.

-<b> Insert pictures/giphies here for reference </b>
+In this assessment, we will use the repository you made in assessment one and modify the logic.

+### Functionality

+* No new functionality is added in this assessment.
+It should function the same as assessment 1.

+### Technical Requirements

+* Keep track of tasks using redux.
+* Create, Complete, and Delete tasks using action creators with redux.

 ## Assessment 3